shanepeckham/Microservices/README.md

                             ],
 ```

-And for the eventlistener side container, populate the following variables:
+And for the eventlistener sidecar container, populate the following variables:

 ```
 "name": "[variables('container2name')]",